 If you find out that the hiring process is taking longer than originally expected and no decision has yet been reached, ask if and when you may call back.
 Don’t make the mistake of continuing to call, as this will annoy your potential employer and may also ruin your chances of landing the job.

 If the interviewer expresses they will call you when they have reached a decision, make sure to find out when they expect it.
 Before ending the conversation, don’t forget to thank them for their time.

 If You Didn’t Get The Job

 If you’re informed you didn’t get the job, it’s fine to ask why you weren’t awarded the job tactfully and sincerely.
 This is another important reason why the follow-up phone call is so important.

 The information and feedback you receive from your interviewer can be beneficial to you in future interviews.
 You will walk away from the follow-up call with areas that you can work on so that future interviews will end in job offers.
 Before ending the conversation, make sure to thank them for their time and for considering you, as well as for providing you with helpful feedback.

 If you are offered the position, congratulations!

 Don’t forget that you are allowed to show your enthusiasm.
 You should be excited!
 Also, don’t forget to show your appreciation to the interviewer for selecting you.

-Record all information they provide you including start dates, department locations, dress codes, etc. as this is important information you will need to start your new position.
-It’s also an appropriate time to discuss contract details, salary and the like, or to set up a time when these topics can be discussed.
-Make sure that upon starting a new work assignment, there will be no surprises or anything left up in the air.
+Record all information they provide you, including start dates, department locations, dress codes, etc., as this is important information you will need to start your new position.
+It’s an appropriate time to discuss contract details, salary, etc., and set up a time to discussed these topics.
+Upon starting a new work assignment, you want to make sure there will be no surprises or anything left up in the air.

 Need additional help?
 Reach out to Candace to learn more!